OpenEDM/OpenEDM-arc-generator/V1/README.md

 ## Status

-This design has been built and tested, confirming that the topology is viable.
-The latest version is **V1.1**.
-All design files are available except for the PCB layout.
-I am not publishing the PCB design because I don’t want this device to be replicated exactly as it is, since it has some issues (see [OpenEDM Arc Generator V1.1: Known Issues](https://github.com/OpenEDM/OpenEDM-arc-generator/blob/main/V1/OpenEDM-arc-generator-V1.1-known-issues.md)).
-Hopefully, all of these issues will be fixed in **V2**, and its files will be released without exceptions.
+This design has been built and tested, confirming the viability of the topology.
+The latest version is V1.1.
+All design files are available except for the PCB layout, which I chose not to publish in order to prevent exact replication of this version, as it still contains several issues (see [OpenEDM Arc Generator V1.1: Known Issues](https://github.com/OpenEDM/OpenEDM-arc-generator/blob/main/V1/OpenEDM-arc-generator-V1.1-known-issues.md)).
+These problems are expected to be resolved in V2, whose complete set of files will hopefully be released without exceptions.

 ## Available Documentation For V1.1